RyanBayne/TwitchPress/readme.txt

 * DEV - Removed option for updating WordPress posts when a Twitch feed item changes, pending further development.
 * DEV - A few lines removed from developertoolbar_uninstall_settings() whicch did not appear to have a purpose.
 * FIX - Function twitchpress_returning_url_nonced() now builds URL in a way that allows nonce check to pass.
+* DEV - Removed the mainviews folder and contents deleted as it was not yet in use.
+* NEW - New Tools view - created using a WordPress core table for an approach that allows endless expansion.
+* DEV - Channel feed item ID is now queried straight after WordPress posts to Twitch and the item ID is stored in the original posts meta under "twitchpress_feed_item_id"

 = 1.2.3 =
 * DEV - TwitchPress_Settings_Permissions renamed to TwitchPress_Settings_Permissions